zizitizi/my-devops-Roadmap/Docker/s12s13introdocker.md

 docker exec -it ubuntu1 cat /etc/hostname  - return hostname by default its container id

-docker exec -it ubuntu1 /bin/bash  - attach to specified container to run command in it
+docker exec -it ubuntu1 /bin/bash  - attach to specified container to run command in it - to exit type exit or ctl+d

+docker exec -it nginx1 bash - curl localhost to see default website

+cd /usr/share/nginx/html  - this folder is default website of nginx copy your html code to replace it